jgrigg2017/AlexaComputerController/README.md

 ## Purpose:

-This Github project demonstrates how you can control a computer using an Amazon Alexa device, such as the Amazon Echo or the Alexa phone app.
+This Github project demonstrates how to control a computer using an Amazon Alexa device, such as an Amazon Echo or the Amazon Alexa phone app.
 The project provides example code for how to control VLC media player and some basic Windows events like shutting down or restarting the computer using Java's Robot class, which simulates keyboard and mouse events.
 The code can be easily modified to allow for voice activation of any script on the computer.

 ### How it works:

 1. The user first starts up a basic http server ([Server.java](src/main/server/Server.java)), which listens for any command requests and executes the associated command scripts.
 The server should be kept running whenever the computer is on, so that it is always ready to execute Alexa commands.

-2. The user speaks a command to their Alexa device, e.g. "Turn up the volume on VLC by 25".
+2. The user speaks a command to their Alexa device, e.g. "Turn up the volume on VLC by 25."

-3. Alexa's language interpreting algorithm will use the user defined intent schema and slot definitions to parse the request and determine that the user is requesting the "VLCVolumeUp" intent with an "Amount" slot value of 25 (type AMAZON.NUMBER).
+3. Alexa's language interpreting algorithm will use the user-defined intent schema and slot definitions to parse the request and determine that the user is requesting the "VLCVolumeUp" intent with an "Amount" slot value of 25 (type AMAZON.NUMBER).

 4. The intent and slot value(s) are passed to the user created AWS Lambda function.
 Here, [ComputerControllerSpeechlet.java](/src/main/java/lambdafunction/ComputerControllerSpeechlet.java) has defined what should happen for each intent.
 In this case, a query string representing the intent and slot values is created and is submitted to the computer's server as an HTTP GET request.